 - The Legend of Spyro: A New Beginning

 I just find out that I'm this special dragon, and you tell me all is lost?
 That I have no home or family left?
 I've come way too far to give up now.
 I wanna see where I come from.

 - By the latter part of the third disc of Final Fantasy VIII, it's clear to everyone including Seifer himself that there's no longer anything he could possibly stand to gain from continuing to oppose Squall and company.
 When confronted for the third and final boss fight against him, however, he refuses to back down, declaring that he's come too far to turn back now.

 - General Azimuth pulls this in Ratchet & Clank Future: A Crack in Time, right before the final boss fight.

 Azimuth: I'm sorry, Ratchet!
 I've come too far to fail now!

 - The intro video to Left 4 Dead 2 has "I have not...come this far...to die now!" from Nick.

 - He will also say it randomly while critically wounded and limping around in game.

 - In The Order of the Stick, Redcloak forces himself to believe that every goblin, including his brother, that has died in service to The Plan has been necessary, unlike his brother, who felt that years after they brought Xykon in, they should have eliminated him and tried something else.
-Redcloak mostly just keeps pretending to so that he doesn't have to take responsibility for the horrific things he has done in the name of the plan, and both Xykon and Righteye have pointed this out to him.
+The advantage of this is that he can go on denying any responsibility for the horrific things he has done in the name of the plan, and both Xykon and Righteye have pointed this out to him.

 - One reason some criminal and extremist groups require new recruits to perform some heinous act as part of their initiation is to produce this effect, thus forcing the newcomer to make an irrevocable commitment.